-Many family breadwinners have the foresight to purchase life insurance to ensure that their spouse and children have the financial resources they need to ensure financial security.
+Sometimes the breadwinners in the family have the foresight to purchase life insurance to ensure that their spouse and children have the financial resources they need should they pass.
 In many cases, the benefits available under a life insurance policy can be a critical component of an individual’s estate plan.
 Unfortunately, some insurance carriers delay or deny these critical benefits even when policyholders have faithfully paid their premiums and filed a timely claim.
-As a Florida life insurance claims attorney, I help policyholders whose insurance companies fail to fulfil their contractual obligations under life insurance policies.
-This blog post provides answers to frequently asked questions (FAQs) for policyholders dealing with delays or denials by a life insurance carrier.
+This blog post provides answers to some frequently asked questions (FAQs) for policyholders dealing with delays or denials by a life insurance carrier.

 What is the period of contestability of a life insurance policy?

 If the life insurance policy has been in place for two years, the insurance carrier cannot dispute the validity of the policy other than for non-payment of premiums.
-If the coverage took effect less than two years ago, the insurer can obtain the insured’s medical records.
-The insurance carrier can attempt to deny coverage based on a misrepresentation.
-For example, the application might indicate that the insured never smoked despite the fact that the policyholder was a life-long smoker.
+If the coverage took effect less than two years prior to the death, the insurance company can and will conduct a post-claims underwriting investigation.
+The insurance carrier will attempt to deny coverage based on any misrepresentation discovered in the application for insurance.
+For example, the application might indicate that the insured never smoked but the medical records allegedly indicate otherwise.

 Can a life insurance claim be denied because the policyholder missed a premium payment?